 Current sixth graders, plus a few seventh graders

 This FREE summer math program is aimed at low-income NYC kids.
 Sixth-graders who are fascinated by math spend five weeks with top instructors, solving problems and learning skills not generally covered in middle school, like logic or computer programming.
 Other activities include sports, field trips, and games.
 In order to be eligible, students must have completed sixth grade this year, live in New York City, and demonstrate financial eligibility, which generally means qualifying for free or reduced-price lunch, although family circumstances are taken into account.
 Students submit short-answer responses, a teacher recommendation, and financial information.
 They also get to try out BEAM’s math problems in its Admissions Challenge.
 About 600 students apply for 200 spots.
 The program is completely free, including breakfast, lunch, field trips, and daily transportation to one of two campuses (uptown or downtown).
 The program runs Monday, July 9-Friday, August 10.
 BEAM also has a few open seats at BEAM 7, a residential math program for seventh graders who spend three weeks studying math on a college campus in the Hudson Valley.
 Visit the website for more information and application materials as they are made available in the coming weeks.

 Brooklyn Children's Museum's Summer Camp – Crown Heights

 The Brooklyn Children's Museum hosts this completely free summer camp at PS 189.
 The camp's 80 slots are filled via a lottery.
 Priority is given to families who attend an info session and to siblings of those selected.
-Applications are due March 17 and camp sessions run from July 5-August 18.
+The application period opens on Thursday, February 15 and more information will be available online then.
 Campers work with museum educators to explore arts, culture, and STEM topics all summer long.
-Camp days last from 8:30am-5:45pm daily.
+Camp typically lasts from 8:30am-5:45pm daily.

 RELATED: Register for FREE Swim Lessons in NYC